What is the future of email marketing?

 If you slip in some sales announcements, a recommender block, and discounts, then you’re gearing these emails more towards your marketing goals.

 If you’ve wondered why you’ve gotten tons of emails from every company you’ve ever done business with telling you about changing privacy policies, it’s because of the GDPR.
 The General Data Protection Regulation went into effect on May 25th, 2018.
-We wrote about it here if you want to reacquaint yourself.
+We linked you to our blog post about it earlier in this article.

 Basically, any company that does business with those in the European Union (which includes 28 countries) must change their policy about what they do with consumers’ personal data.
 If these consumers do not give permission to share their data, then you might have to remove them from your email list or other lists.

-Although the GDPR will have already been in action for more than seven months by the time 2019 arrives, it’s not a policy that’s going to disappear just because there’s a new year on the calendar.
+The GDPR will have already been in action for almost a year at this point, so it’s not a policy that’s going to disappear.
 If you’re not already with compliance, 2019 will definitely be the year to do so.
 After all, you could be fined and face other legal trouble that could destroy your business if you don’t comply.

-If you haven’t begun sending interactive emails to your leads and customers this year, then you’ll want to hop on the bandwagon in time for 2019.
+If you haven’t begun sending interactive emails to your leads and customers this year, then you’ll want to hop on the bandwagon ASAP.

 Interactivity can include unique add-to-cart buttons, video, surveys, quizzes, games, moving banners or other website elements, email searching, GIFs, and animations.
 Just look at a site like Buzzfeed to understand how successful interactive content can be.
 Outgrow.co, a marketing resource, says Buzzfeed’s quizzes draw users in and keep them there.
 With nearly eight new quizzes added to the site daily, almost every person who takes them will complete them (96 percent).